syncfusion/blazor-docs/src/gantt/gantt-chart/columns.md

 ## Controlling Gantt Column actions

-You can enable or disable gantt action for a particular column by setting the `AllowFiltering`, `AllowSorting`, `AllowReordering`, and `AllowEditing` properties.
+You can enable or disable gantt component action for a particular column by setting the `AllowFiltering`, `AllowSorting`, `AllowReordering`, and `AllowEditing` properties.

 ```csharp
 @using Syncfusion.Blazor.Gantt